 The Wellington region is currently at Alert Level 1.
 Remember - stay at home if you are sick and call Healthline.
 Keep scanning QR codes with the NZ COVID Tracer App.
 Wear a face covering on flights and public transport.
 Please see Unite against COVID-19 website for more information on Alert Levels.

-Symptoms of COVID-19 are similar to a range of other illnesses such as influenza and do not necessarily mean that you have COVID-19.
+Symptoms of COVID-19 are similar to a range of other illnesses such as influenza.
+Having any of these symptoms does not necessarily mean that you have COVID-19.

 Symptoms include: fever, coughing. difficulty breathing, sore throat, sneezing/runny nose and/or a temporary loss of smell.

 Difficulty breathing is a sign of possible pneumonia and requires immediate medical attention.

 If you have these symptoms please call Healthline for free on 0800 358 5453or you can call your doctor.
 Call your doctor before visiting.

 If you have symptoms of COVID-19, please call Healthline on 0800 358 5453or call your local GP for advice.

 Your GP or Healthline may refer you to a CBAC (community based assessment centre) to be screened and assessed for testing, and tested if you meet the Ministry of Health criteria.